churlongo/TokenScope/README.md

 A JWT looks trustworthy because it is signed, and that appearance is exactly the trap.
-The three base64url segments are readable by anyone, and most of the danger in a token lives in fields that are perfectly valid JSON: an `alg` header
+The three base64url segments are readable by anyone, and most of the danger in a token lives in fields that are perfectly valid JSON: an `alg` header that says `none`, an `exp` that is years away, an `aud` that is missing so the token is accepted by a service it was never minted for.
+None of these are decode errors.
+A parser that only asks "did this decode" will pass them all.

+The other classic trap is who verifies the signature and how.
+A server that accepts both RSA and HMAC can be tricked: hand it a token whose header claims HMAC, and if the code path feeds the RSA public key (which is not secret) into an HMAC verifier, the public key becomes the shared secret and the attacker can forge tokens at will.
+You cannot see this from a single token, but you can see the precondition: an HMAC token sitting in a set whose policy also permits RSA.